 The second, and arguably, most important reason that I went to the ATM instead of the Post Office is people.
 I’m not a big fan of them.
 Living in Los Angeles, there are millions of them milling about in my way.
 There is always a line at the Post Office.
 It doesn’t matter what time of day or year you go, there is a line.
-Particularly around this time of year, when everyone is mailing a sweater to Uncle Harry in Pittsburgh and wants to make sure it will arrive by the 25th, the line is doubled or tripled.
+Particularly around this time of year, when everyone is mailing a Christmas sweater to Uncle Harry in Pittsburgh and wants to make sure it will arrive by December 25th, the line is doubled or tripled.
 Even outside of the holiday rush, whenever possible, I avoid visiting government buildings, except libraries.
 I love public libraries, but that’s a story for another time.

 At the ATM, I can put my card in a machine, punch in some numbers, select some options and out pop some stamps without having to notice the one flickering fluorescent light or unintentionally staring at the fanny of the person in front of me.
 In fact, I don’t have to deal with a single person or their buttocks.
 I am a big fan of machines replacing people, even with the risk of a robot artificial intelligence uprising.